 The Hatton Gallery was gifted the Wall in the 1960s by the then owner of the Cylinders Estate, Harry Pierce.

 Equally, the directors of the gallery, in conjunction with the Arts Council, government and local authority, should recognize the strong nay overwhelming case, both morally and in the interest of art itself, for the Merz Barn Wall to be freely returned and re-incorporated into the Merz Barn – its intended and therefore real permanent exhibition place in Langdale, Cumbria.
 They need to step up to the plate and act in the same spirit of generosity and genuine concern for the future of this most important artwork as did Harry Pierce in 1965.

 2. The Merz Barn wall was Schwitters’ last great artistic endevour; he personally chose the location for its creation and having built it literally into the barn wall at Cyliners in Elterwater, obviously intended for it to remain as a permanent fixture going forward.
-Therefore one can be confident in saying it would unquestionably have been Schwitters’ wish that it remain and be appreciated as wholy integral to the Merz Barn itself.
-It’s something akin to Duchamps’s Large Glass having had one of its two panes removed for preservation in the last century.
+Therefore one can be confident in saying it would unquestionably have been Schwitters’ wish that, security and preservation matters guaranteed, it remain and be appreciated as wholly integral to the Merz Barn itself.
+It’s something almost akin to Duchamps’s Large Glass having had one of its two panes removed for preservation in the last century.
 Unthinkable that it wouldn’t nowadays be a priority for the art world that it reassembled as one as intended by the artist.